tryffel/virtualpaper/Readme.md

 # Building

 ## Server
-You need Go 1.16 or later installed and configured.
+You need Go 1.19 or later installed and configured.

-In addition, you need Tesseract with headers and Imagemagick-v7.
+Also for processing the documents you need Tesseract 5, Imagemagick 7, poppler-utils and optionally pandoc.
 See Dockerfile for more info.
 Some distributions (e.g. Debian) ship Imagemagick-v6 by default.
-It is recommended to install ```poppler-utils``` for getting reliable results on pdfs that contain text (and not images).
-Also ```pandoc``` is recommended.
 Please configure the locations for these executables in the configuration file.

 Build server with: